joeltg/joelgustafson.com/content/posts/2023-05-04/merklizing-the-key-value-store-for-fun-and-profit.md

 Overall it seems like there's an emerging vision of a lower-level type of decentralization, where the data structures themselves sync directly with each other.
 The modern computer has hundreds of databases of various kinds for various apps at all times - what if the application layer didn’t have to mediate sync and replication logic at all?
 What if you could make a social app without writing a single line of networking code?

-_Many thanks to Colin McDonnell, Ian Reynolds, Lily Jordan, Kevin Kwok, and Raymond Zhong for their feedback._
+_Many thanks to Colin McDonnell, Ian Reynolds, Lily Jordan, Kevin Kwok, and Raymond Zhong for their help in editing._